yahyasungur/library-management-system/README.md

 # library-management-system

 ## Note: Please make the .env file before using.
-Follow the .env.txt file.
+## Follow the .env.txt file for configuring .env file

 To use with yarn: